SILVER TARNISH…. WHAT IT IS, WHERE IT COMES FROM, AND IS IT NORMAL?

 HOW TO MAINTAIN STERLING SILVER JEWELLERY

-Regular polishing will not only help your jewellery tarnish more slowly, it will help keep the shine on the piece much longer.
-For maintenance cleaning, a polishing cloth at home is best.
+Regular polishing with your polish pad will not only help your jewellery tarnish more slowly, it will help keep the shine on the piece much longer.